MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/performance-profiler-overview.md

 ## Downloading and sharing performance profiles

 If you want to share a recording, for example, if you're in contact with the company that provided an app that you think is slowing down a process, you can download the recording and then copy the file to OneDrive.
 To share the recording, choose the **Share** button on the **Performance Profiler** page.
-Once the file is ready, you can share it with the app provider.
+Once the file is ready, you can share it with, for example, the app provider.

-## The In-Client Performance Profiler and the AL Profiler
+## The in-client Performance Profiler and the AL Profiler

-The In-Client Performance Profiler features are a simplified version of the AL Profiler for the AL Language extension in Visual Studio Code.
-You can capture a performance profile of the code that was run during a snapshot.
-Using the performance profiling editor view in Visual Studio Code, you can investigate the time spent on a process using top-down and bottom-up call stack views.
+The in-client Performance Profiler features, which are described in this article, are a simplified version of the AL Profiler for the AL Language extension in Visual Studio Code.
+Using the performance profiling editor view in Visual Studio Code, you can investigate the time spent on a process using top-down and bottom-up call stack views and drill-down further into advanced data for the specific snapshot.
 For more information, see [AL Profiler Overview](/dynamics365/business-central/dev-itpro/developer/devenv-al-profiler-overview).

 ## See Also